Eurovision Song Contest 2005: Spokespersons

-The order in which each country announced their votes was compiled by placing the countries that failed to qualify from the semi-final first in the running order they performed in during the semi-final, followed by the finalists which voted in the order they performed in during the final.
+Each participating broadcaster appointed a spokesperson who was responsible for announcing, in English or French, the votes for its respective country.
+The order in which each country announced their votes was compiled by placing the countries that failed to qualify from the semi-final first in the running order they performed during the semi-final, followed by the finalists which voted in the order they performed in during the final.
 The spokespersons are shown alongside each country.